Federal Drug Crime Defense Attorney in Washington DC

 State and federal criminal cases differ significantly.
 Not all attorneys can go to federal court, so you have to be sure that you choose a federal drug charge crime defense lawyer.
 You need someone to represent you who understands federal statutes and procedures.

-Whatever the charges, you are likely be facing serious consequences, so you need an attorney who can focus on your case and who has great attention to detail.
-Dennis E. Boyle, Attorney At Law, has the experience and competence to work as your advocate and to plan a strategic approach to defending you at the federal level.
+Whatever the charges, you are likely to be facing serious consequences, so you need an attorney who can focus on your case and who has great attention to detail.
+Boyle and Jasari have the experience and competence to work as your advocate and to plan a strategic approach to defending you at the federal level.